pvasek/kudu-wiki/Deployment-credentials.md

 So why would you want to use the big random site-level credentials when doing a git push?
 Well, you wouldn't.
 However, there can be scenarios where a tool needs to do this on your behalf, and using the site-level credentials can make a lot of sense there.

+Also, note that when it comes to credentials, everything that mentions git applies equally to all entry points provided by the Kudu service.

 ## Important note about the FTP username